 You should also keep in mind that this could get a little complicated if you have young children or minors who depend on you.
 Most insurance companies will make you choose an adult custodian or legal guardian who could help your kid or dependent manage your benefits should you pass before they turn 18.

 Outside of your partner, spouse or children, a relative is a strong option when picking a beneficiary.
 Choosing a relative — or someone else in your family that’s near your age or slightly younger — may be a good idea.
 If you want, you could make one of your parents a beneficiary too.

 Your close friends

-While family members make common beneficiaries, you can also name your close friends on your life insurance policy.
+While family members make common beneficiaries, you could also name your close friends on your life insurance policy.
 Most insurance companies are fine with this.

 How do I choose my backup beneficiary?

 You have the option to pick a contingent beneficiary.
-This is someone who can step in to handle your life insurance benefits if your original choice isn’t around.
+This is someone who could step in to handle your life insurance benefits if your original choice isn’t around.
 When might this happen?

-You can pretty much pick anyone you like for this important role, but be sure to think about some of the issues noted above.
+You could pretty much pick anyone you like for this important role, but be sure to think about some of the issues noted above.

 How do I change my beneficiary?

 Do you feel like you’ve got a handle on how to choose a beneficiary?
 Ready to find a life insurance policy that’s right for you and your family?
-Think about connecting with TruStage.
-Our licensed agents can help you find a term life insurance or whole life insurance plan that meets your needs.
+Think about connecting with TruStage™.
+Our licensed agents could help you find a term life insurance or whole life insurance plan that meets your needs.